 Neuro-Ophthalmology: Diagnosis and Management, 3rd Edition by Liu, Volpe, and Galetta, continues to offer a comprehensive and authoritative guide to the diagnosis and management of neurological conditions affecting the eye.
 This highly regarded reference work, with its concise and user-friendly format, is a valuable resource for ophthalmologists, neurologists, and all practitioners involved in the care of patients with neuro-ophthalmic disorders.

 Featuring over 1,000 illustrations, tables, outlines, and flow-diagrams, this volume covers the presentation, pathophysiology, neuroimaging, diagnostic studies, and management of all neuro-ophthalmic conditions.
 The neurological examination and bedside neuro-ophthalmic evaluation of comatose patients are also covered, demonstrating how these techniques can aid in confirming a diagnosis.

-Features twice the number of videos as the previous edition, including new footage of eye movement and eyelid disorders, pupillary abnormalities, and examination techniques.
+The expert contributors have ensured that the latest advances in the field are incorporated into each chapter, including increased coverage on the use of optical coherence tomography (OCT) in making more accurate neuro-ophthalmic diagnoses.
+This edition also includes twice the number of videos as the previous edition, featuring new footage of eye movement and eyelid disorders, pupillary abnormalities, and examination techniques.

 Hardcover: 722 pages